This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 Although the talcum powder litigation has been going on for a long time and some cases have already been settled, it is not too late to file your talc lawsuit.

-It is too early to accurately predict what the average settlement compenation payouts of a talcum powder lawsuit will be.
-Johnson & Johnson did payout $100,000,000 to settle a group of 1,000 cases.
+It is too early to accurately predict the average settlement compensation of a talcum powder lawsuit.
+Johnson & Johnson paid $100,000,000 to settle a group of 1,000 cases.

 Our law firm is currently accepting new talcum powder cases from anyone who meets the following initial criteria: